-To comply with national requirements in MYP assessment, an additional grading component, Criterion P, is used for specific tasks assigned by teachers.
+An additional grading component, Criterion P, is used for specific tasks assigned by teachers.
 Criterion P grades are expressed as percentages and included in the final grade calculation.
 These tasks are conducted at least twice a year, and students are informed about their requirements in advance.